Problems with your neighbours

 Concerns with the upkeep of someone else’s property

-You can contact the Public Health and Environemntal Protection Team confidentially if you are worried about someone else’s property.
+You can contact the Public Safety and Regulation Team confidentially if you are worried about someone else’s property.
 This may be because you have concerns about their poor living conditions for example, a large amount of clutter in or around their home, pests, noise nuisance, unsafe electrics or fire risks.

 Worried about your property being affected by someone else’s?